Spencer Torkelson Player Props: Tigers vs. Marlins

 - The Marlins have the 13th-ranked team ERA across all league pitching staffs (4.11).

+- The Marlins give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).

+- The Marlins will look to Cueto (0-1) in his third start this season.

-- The lefty last pitched on Friday against the Colorado Rockies, when he threw three innings, allowing six earned runs while giving up seven hits.
+- The righty last appeared on Saturday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up two hits.

-- The 25-year-old has amassed a 4.32 ERA and 10 strikeouts per nine innings in 20 games this season, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.